mskorsur/NodeStartProject/README.md

  Express-session and connect-mongo modules have been used.

  2)Implemented authentication and authorisation.
-New login and register paths can now be handled and allow a user to log in using his username and password and reigster with the same data plus an email address.
+New login and register paths can now be handled and allow a user to log in using his username and password or register with the same data plus an e-mail address.
 New users are directly saved to the database, and retrieved when they attempt to log in.
-For password encryption a module called password-hash has been used, so that only a hash print is saved in database and looked up for comparison when a user is logging in, instead of a plaintext password value.
-For now each new user has a default role of a basic member which grants him access to students data and allows him to post new students.If a guest tries to brute enter a /data or /send path, they're being redirected to the login page.Still need to figure out what other roles should there be and what rights should be granted to them, so that full scale role based access control can be implemented.
+For password encryption, a module called password-hash had been used, so that only a hash print is saved in database and looked up for comparison when a user tries signing in, instead of a plaintext password value.
+For now, each new user has a default role of a basic member which grants him access to students data and allows him to post new students.
+If a guest tries to bypass login step to enter /data or /send path, they're being redirected to the login page.
+Still need to figure out what other roles should there be and what permissions should be granted to them, so that full scale role based access control can be implemented.

- 3)Views are now based on some basic Bootstrap templates to look more stylish and advanced.
+ 3)Views are now based on a couple of basic Bootstrap templates to look more stylish and user-friendly.
 Handlebars remains the core templating language.
-Most of them are now revised and renamed to be more consistent with the rest of the application.
+Most of them are revised and renamed to be more consistent with the rest of the application.

  4)Did some minor modules and source code files reorganisation in order for the application to be more readable and maintainable.
 Some middleware had been taken out of the app.js file and put in the libs folder.
 Also made a models folder